Does My Cat Have Pancreatitis?

 Feline pancreatitis is inflammation of the pancreas caused by leakage of active digestive enzymes into the pancreatic tissue.
-Pancreatitis in cats has become more common in recent years, as well as chronic pancreatitis.
+Pancreatitis in cats, and pancreatic issues have become more common in recent years, as well as chronic pancreatitis.

-Causes of Pancreatitis in Cats:
+Causes of Pancreatitis in Cats

-- Possible genetic predisposition (Siamese more at risk)
+- 2. Possible genetic predisposition (Siamese more at risk)

-- Cat obesity or cats that are overweight are more likely to develop pancreatitis
+- 3. Cat obesity or cats that are overweight are more likely to develop pancreatitis

 Pancreatitis in cats on the rise, here are some symptoms of pancreatitis or developing pancreatitis in cats:

-- Frequent vomiting
+- 3. Frequent vomiting

-- Frequent diarrhea
+- 4. Frequent diarrhea

-- Pain in the abdomen (if severe case, bloating)
+- 5. Pain in the abdomen (if severe case, bloating)

-- Yellow stools
+- 6. Yellow stools

-- Poor appetite
+- 7. Poor appetite

 If you think your cat may be developing or have pancreatitis, take him to your veterinarian as soon as possible before the situation worsens.
 Left untreated, some cats can develop chronic pancreatitis which can lead to diabetes and pancreatic deficiency.